stevebirk/eventlog/README.md

 Tests
 -----

-The `eventlog.lib` and `eventlog.service` modules both currently have tests, with 100% code coverage.
+The `eventlog.lib` and `eventlog.service` modules both currently have tests.

 The tests require the `pytest` and `pytest-cov` modules to be installed.